Skip to content

 History of Ancient Egypt

-For over 3000 years the Ancient Egyptian civilisation was one of the most powerful and greatest civilizations in the world.
-Upper Egypt and Lower Egypt, were unified by King Menes around 3150 B.C to create the great Egyptian state.
-For this reason, King Menes then became the first pharaoh known as Narmer.The civilization of ancient Egypt was located along the Nile River in northeast Africa.With three major periods associated with Ancient Egypt, the Old Kingdom, Middle Kingdom and New Kingdom, the Ancient Egyptians have a long, rich and interesting history.
-We know so much about the Ancient Egyptians today thanks to the amount of artefacts, objects and monuments that have been preserved.
+For over 3000 years, the Ancient Egyptian civilisation was one of the world’s most potent and most remarkable civilizations.
+Upper Egypt and Lower Egypt were unified by King Menes around 3150 B.C. to create the tremendous Egyptian state.
+For this reason, King Menes then became the first pharaoh known as Narmer.
+The civilization of ancient Egypt was located along the Nile River in northeast Africa.
+With three significant periods associated with Ancient Egypt, the Old Kingdom, Middle Kingdom and New Kingdom, the Ancient Egyptians have a long, rich and exciting history.
+We know so much about the Ancient Egyptians today thanks to the number of artefacts, objects, and monuments that have been preserved.

 The Old Kingdom

-The Old Kingdom was the first period of Ancient Egypt and it began with the third dynasty of pharaohs.The Old Kingdom spanned from around 2600-2180 B.C, which included the third to the sixth dynasties.
-It is also known as the “Age of Pyramid” as it was during this period that King Sneferu perfected the art of pyramid building and the famous Great Pyramids of Giza were built during kings Khufu, Khafre, and Menkaure reigns.The Great Sphinx of Giza was also built during Khafre’s reign, who closely associated himself with the god Horus.
+The Old Kingdom was the first period of Ancient Egypt, and it began with the third dynasty of pharaohs.
+The Old Kingdom spanned from around 2600-2180 B.C., which included the third to the sixth dynasties.
+It is also known as the “Age of Pyramid” as it was during this period that King Sneferu perfected the art of pyramid building, and the famous Great Pyramids of Giza were built during kings Khufu, Khafre, and Menkaure’s reigns.
+The Great Sphinx of Giza was also constructed during Khafre’s reign, who closely associated himself with the god Horus.
 At the end of the 6th Dynasty, a period of social unrest and reformation emerged known as The First Intermediate Period.
-This period lasted from around 2181-2040 B.C during which Egyptian districts were ruled by local magistrates or rulers who made their own laws.
+This period lasted from around 2181 to 2040 B.C., during which Egyptian districts were ruled by local magistrates or rulers who made their laws.
 During this time, which ran from the seventh to the tenth dynasty, the scale of wealth that was previously only available to the upper class became more widespread.

 The Middle Kingdom

-The Middle Kingdom began with the start of the 12th dynasty which marked the end of the first intermediate period.
+The Middle Kingdom began with the start of the 12th dynasty, marking the end of the first intermediate period.
 This period lasted from about 2040-1640 B.C.
 The Middle Kingdom reached its peak under Amenemhet III and began declining under the reign of Amenemhat IV.
 During this time, Egypt had it first female ruler, sister and regent of Amenemhat IV, Queen Sobekneferu, who was the last ruler of the 12th dynasty.
 The 13th dynasty was another unsettled period in Egyptian history, during which many kings failed to hold power.
 As a consequence of this unstable leadership, the Second Intermediate Period began.
 This lasted from roughly 1780-1560 B.C. and during this time a line of foreign rulers known as the Hyksos took advantage of Egypt’s instability and took control over the country.

 The New Kingdom